Burger King (Mattoon, Illinois): Name dispute

 The Hoots family learned of the Burger King in Florida and that company's plans for Illinois.
 The Hootses and their lawyer thought that their state trademark, which was in use before the Florida chain moved into the state, gave them exclusive rights to the "Burger King" name all over the state.
 However, the Florida chain opened its first Illinois restaurant in Skokie (a Chicago suburb) in 1961; by 1967, the chain had 50 restaurants in Illinois, and the Hootses felt that they needed to take action.

-The Hootses filed suit in state court, and the Florida company responded with a federal suit: Burger King of Florida, Inc. v.
+The Hoots filed suit in state court, and the Florida company responded with a federal suit: Burger King of Florida, Inc. v.
 Hoots (1968).
-The Hootses had attorney Harlan Heller of Mattoon, whereas the president of the Burger King of Florida appeared with at least six lawyers, according to Betty Hoots.
+The Hoots had attorney Harlan Heller of Mattoon, whereas the president of the Burger King of Florida appeared with at least six lawyers, according to Betty Hoots.
 The case went to the federal 7th Circuit Court of Appeals, whose decision still stands as an important interpretation of the Lanham Act.